Causes of myelopathy include sudden trauma to the spine

 Treating the symptoms of myelopathy

 People who do develop a spinal injury as the result of a trauma may find it difficult to participate in their normal everyday activities.
-Myelopathy often results in pain and weakness in the arms and legs, and even changes in hand-eye coordination, which can make it difficult for individuals to drive, work or participate in their normal hobbies.
-Pain medications, physical therapy and other forms of treatment are often necessary.
+Myelopathy often results in pain, weakness and tingling in the extremities, as well as changes in hand-eye coordination, which can make it difficult for individuals to drive, work or participate in their normal hobbies.
+Pain medications, physical therapy and chiropractic manipulation are often recommended as a conservative treatment options depending on the severity of your condition.

+However, if several weeks or months of nonsurgical treatment fail to provide you with adequate relief from your symptoms, then surgical intervention may be necessary to ease your pain and discomfort.
 At Laser Spine Institute, we offer several minimally invasive surgical options for patients with spinal complications such as myelopathy.
-If conservative treatments fail to provide adequate symptom relief, we can help you determine if you’re a good candidate for one of our minimally invasive procedures.
+Through a free MRI review,* we can help you determine if you’re a potential candidate for one of our minimally invasive procedures.